brettmorrisonAO5ANNEX/Image-Processor/README.md

 such as Apple's Final Cut Pro, which combine software with human creativity to manipulate videos and images in exciting ways!
-Exploring a basic image processing application will allow me to gain a better understaning of software development in the context of an industry that I have a personal interest in!
+Exploring a basic image processing application will allow me to gain a better understanding of software development in the context of an industry that I have a personal interest in!